-For example, if you work in the Social Media Role and realize that the work goes beyond a simple role, you might opt to convert that role into a circle.
-You will be able to create new role in that Circle to fulfill the purpose of Social Media.
+For example, if you work in the Social Media role and realize that the work goes beyond a simple role, you might want to transform that role into a circle.
+You will be able to create new roles in that circle to fulfil the purpose of Social Media.

 Name: More than just an official job title or designation, this sums up the tasks and responsibilities of the employee who will be holding this position.

-A circle can contain sub-circles which can themselves contain sub-circles.
+A circle can contain sub-circles, which can themselves contain sub-circles.

-Attend Meetings and access the Meeting's Reports.
+Attend the circle meetings and access the meetings reports

-Review and get updates about the Circle's activities
+Review and get updates about the circle's activities

-Can I integrate my Circle with others tools?
+Can I integrate my circle with others tools?